-Mouth upstream to Whitehead Mill Pond Dam
+Mouth upstream to Whitchead Mill Pond Dam

-Mouth at the Junction with Assunpink Creek upstream to the site No. 8, flood control dam Mouth at the Junction with Pond Run upstream through the Whitehorse Mercerville Road within the City of Trenton, and the Townships of Hamilton and Lawrence in the County of Mercer.
-The flood hazard area of the Pond Run from its confluence with the Assunpink Creek to a point upstream from the Whitehorse-Hamilton Square Road and the North Branch of the Pond Run from its confluence with Pond Run upstream to the Whitehorse-Mercerville Road, all within the Township of Hamilton, Mercer County.
-The floodway and flood hazard area of the Pequest River from the boundary between the Town of Belvidere and the Township of White to the White Township-Liberty Township municipal boundary, the Pequest River from 100 feet downstream from Route # 46 in Independence Township upstream to its third crossing of Route # 206 in Andover Township through the erty, Allamuchy, Green and Andover, Beaver Brook from its confluence with the Pequest River upstream to Route #80 through White and Hope Townships, Honey Run from its confluence with Beaver Brook upstream to the Swayze Mill Road (Route #610) in Hope Township and Kymers Brook from its confluence with the Pequest River upstream through Green and Andover Townships to Route # 206 in Andover Borough, all in the Delaware River Basin.
-The floodway and flood hazard area of the Wreck Pond Brook from Old Mill Pond Road to
+Mouth at the Junction with Assunpink Creek upstream to the site No. 8. flood control dam Mouth at the Junction with Pond Run upstream through the Whitehorse Mercerville Road within the City of Trenton, and the Townships of Hamilton and Lawrence in the County of Mercer.

+The flood hazard area of the Pond Run from its confluence with the Assunpink Creek to a point upstream from the Whitehorse-Hamilton Square Road and the North Branch of the Pond Run from its confluence with Pond Run upstream to the Whitehorse-Mercerville Road. within the Township of Hamilton.
+Mercer County.
+The floodway and flood hazard area of the Pequest River from the boundary between the Town of Belvidere and the Township of White to the White Township-Liberty Township municipal boundary, the Pe-quest River from 100 feet downstream from Route # 46 in Independence Township upstream to its third crossing of Route # 206 in Andover Township through the Townships of Independence, Liberty, Allamuchy, Green and Andover, Beaver Brook from its confluence with the Pequest River upstream to Route #80 through White and Hope Townships, Honey Run from its confluence with Beaver Brook upstream to the Swayze Mill Road (Route #610) in Hope Township and Kymers Brook from its confluence with the Pequest River upstream through Green and Andover Townships to Route #206 in Andover Borough, all in the Delaware River Basin.